conrad-lax/testathon/kintsugi.md

 ## 1️⃣ Know Context

 **Context Card:**
-EC site *ShopEase* — the most critical functionality is that users can add items to the cart and complete payments.
+(e.g., Ecommerce site *ShopEase* — the most critical functionality is that users can add items to the cart and complete payments.)

 **Critical Flows:**

 1. Product Search → Add to Cart
 2. Cart → Checkout → Payment
 3. Account Registration → Order History Review

+> Goal: Identify important modules to prioritize for testing

 ---